Data Centers in Geneva

 Natural Disaster Risk

-The Geneva area has a low overall disaster risk profile, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
-The risk assessment indicates a stable environment for critical infrastructure, with a low probability of significant operational disruption from natural events.
+Geneva has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
+This stability is a key advantage for mission-critical operations.